c-labpl/c-labpl.github.io/news/_posts/2019-04-26-clab-meeting-death-organism.md

 image: /images/talk.png
 ---

 We would like to invite you on the next C-lab meeting on Monday, 29th of April at 13:15 in the room 4.01.
-The invited speaker is Piotr Grzegorz Nowak with the presentation titled "The Death of an Organism vs.Death as an Irreversible Loss of a Human’s Moral Status".
+The invited speaker is Piotr Grzegorz Nowak with the presentation titled "The Death of an Organism vs. Death as an Irreversible Loss of a Human’s Moral Status".
 The abstract of the presentation is below.

 **The Death of an Organism vs. Death as an Irreversible Loss of a Human’s Moral Status**